Plan Recommendations in the Medicare Market: A Survey of Medicare Intermediaries

 Secondary Outcomes (explanation)

-We ask each intermediary to evaluate Medicare plan fit on a 0-100 scale, to explain their recommendation, and to report how confident they are in their recommendation on a 0-100 scale.
+We ask each intermediary to evaluate Medicare plan fit on a 0-100 scale, if they are missing any information needed to make a recommendation, and to report how confident they are in their recommendation on a 0-100 scale.

 Experimental Design